 You should spend some time at this place to enjoy the memorable views over the cliffs and the Atlantic Ocean; you should also take the opportunity to visit the beautiful church of Nossa Senhora do Cabo and admire the lighthouse of Cape Espichel.

-To spend the next two nights of this itinerary through Lisbon and surrounding area, we suggest that you choose one of these two wonderful 4-star hotels.
+To spend the next two nights of this itinerary through Lisbon and surrounding area, I suggest that you choose one of these two wonderful 4-star hotels.

 Sesimbra Hotel & Spa (affiliate link) offers great amenities to its guests, including an infinity pool and the restaurant Aquarius – if you want to try some traditional fish dishes, then this is the place to go.